MagicLeo21/PodcastTranscripts/EnglishPod/[005]Cut_In_Line.md

 **DIALOGUE FIRST TIME**

+> A: I can't believe it took us two hours to get here.
+The traffic in New York is unbelievable.

+> B: Yeah, but just relax honey, we're here and we're going on vacation.
+In a few hours we'll be in Hawaii, and you'll be on the golf course.

+> A: Oh no!
+Look at that line!
+It must be a mile long!
+There's no way I'm waiting for another two hours.

+> B: Honey… don't…

+> C: Hey man, the end of the line is over there.

+> A: Yeah…

+> C: No seriously, I was here first, and you can't cut in line like this.

+> A: Says who?

+> C: I do!

+> A: So sue me!

+> C: Alright…that's it….

 **Amira:** Whoa, I think there's punching.

 **Marco:** Yeah.
 Yeah, I guess this guy was as just a crazy… I don't know, impatient man, ha?